0Hidingonbush0/Google_dinosaur/README.md

 # Google dino

-2 weeks
+ I did it in 2 weeks

-Sort like google dino, but with the king and the monster are pictures of my teacher.
+Sort like google dino, but with the king and the monsters are pictures of my teacher.

+fu
 The art is from Buch and GrafxKid.